Serechoo/stash-userscripts/Movie-Fy/README.md

 Start with a few movies to understand the workflow before bulk updating your movie collection into Stash.

+To give Movie-Fy the best chances of finding a match, clean up your file names/scene titles first! ie. awesome-scene-title-15-scene4(1999) --> Awesome Scene Title 15 - Scene 4

 Enjoy organizing your movies with Movie-Fy!